Nosotros Podemos hablar espanol! We speak Spanish!

 - It enriches and enhances children’s mental development.
 Learning a foreign language actually increases the density of ‘grey matter’ in the brain and the number of synapses, that interconnect parts of the brain.

 - It improves children’s understanding of English.
 Children use what they learn in one language to reinforce what they’ve learned in another.

 - It encourages positive attitudes to foreign languages.

 - It broadens children’s horizons.
 Learning about festivals and traditions from countries where the language is spoken helps children appreciate other cultures so that they can take a place in our global society.

 - It helps children think about their later careers .
 Primary school might seem a bit early to start thinking about what career a child might have as an adult.
 However, as the world becomes more global, businesses and public organisations will need more people who can communicate in other languages, and are aware of different cultures.

 - It’s great if you go on holiday or meet someone from another country!

-- They will understand and respond to spoken and written Spanish from a variety of authentic sources.
+- Understand and respond to spoken and written Spanish from a variety of authentic sources.

-- They will speak with increasing confidence, fluency and spontaneity, finding ways of communicating what they want to say, including through discussion and asking questions.
+- Speak with increasing confidence, fluency and spontaneity, finding ways of communicating what they want to say, including through discussion and asking questions.

-- They will begin to write for different purposes and audiences, using the grammatical structures that they have learnt.
+- Begin to write for different purposes and audiences, using the grammatical structures that they have learnt.